Last Updated on May 9, 2020 by Alabi M. S.

 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor):

-The pupils are required to already have taught and learned measurement of angle
+The pupils are required to already have taught and learned types of triangles and quadrilateral.

-The teacher will teach the lesson with the aid of Instructional Mathematical Set, and protractor.
+The teacher will teach the lesson with the aid of rectangular and square shapes, metre rule/tape and protractors.

 MAIN REFERENCE MATERIALS